mcqueenjordan/mcqueenjordan.github.io/_thought/travel-deeply.md

 topics: ["personal"]
 ---

-> It was also more than dozens of times I have heard or participated in a
+> It's more than dozens of times I have heard or participated in a conversation
-> conversation where people would ask each other about how many countries they
+> where people would ask each other, "How many countries have you been to?"
+At
-> have been to.
-At some point that would sound like a competition.
-20, 30, 40,
+> some point it would sound like a competition.
+20, 30, 40, “and this year I
-> “and this year I plan to do A and B and C”.
+> plan to do A and B and C”.
 >
 > Yes, you have been to 30 countries in 5 years, but have you really “been”
 > there?
 How many places do you really know and understand?
-How much of those
+How many of those
 > amazing, life-changing moments do you actually retain, internalize and use to
 > help yourself become a better human, a better citizen of this world?